Associate Professor, Department of Political Science at Concordia University

 SSHRC Insight Grant, “Rights, Benefits, and Identity: Clientelistic and Democratic Representation in Latin America” (2012-2018)

 Hilgers, Tina.
-(2019).
-“Clientelism” in Anne Tittor, Bernhard Leubolt, and Daniel Hawkins (eds) Rethinking the Americas: Key Topics in Political Economy and Governance.
+2020.
+“Clientelism” in Olaf Kaltmeier, Anne Tittor, Daniel Hawkins, and Eleonora Rohland (eds) The Routledge Handbook to the Political Economy and Governance of the Americas.
 London: Routledge.
-[In press].

 Hilgers, Tina, and Jorge Luiz Barbosa (eds).
 (2017).
 Identidade, território e política no contexto de violência na América latina.
 Rio de Janeiro: Observatorio de Favelas.